zlatan-cic/typicode-todos/README.md

 ## Features

-- Fetch todos from the Typicode API and display them in a list.
+- Fetch todos from the API JSON Placeholder and display them in a list.
 - Add new todos to the list.
 - Mark todos as completed or uncompleted.
 - Delete todos from the list .